devingfx/cryptsh/README.md

 ## Usage

+### Create

 ```bash
 cryptsh <script.sh> <name>
 ```
 Takes `script.sh`, encrypt it using openssl aes-256-cbc asking you to provide a password twice, and writes the resulting self-executable script as `name` (or default name: `secure`).

 ```bash
 $ cat exemple.sh